Getting Mesothelioma Treatment in Virginia

 Virginia is home to two cancer centers recognized by the National Cancer Institute for excellence, including one NCI-designated comprehensive cancer center.
 These are the University of Virginia Comprehensive Cancer Center in Charlottesville and the Massey Cancer Center at Virginia Commonwealth University in Richmond.

 Virginia has a long history of asbestos and vermiculite mining.
 The state is also home to 27 military bases, multiple shipyards, several nuclear power plants and other industries with a history of asbestos use.
 Virginia ranks 12th in the U.S. for asbestos-related deaths, with 1,535 recorded mesothelioma deaths.
-Seventy-six mesothelioma cases were reported in 2019 alone.
+A total of 76 mesothelioma cases were reported in 2019 alone.
 The age-adjusted incidence of mesothelioma in Virginia is 0.7 cases per 100,000 people.

 The Mesothelioma Center at Asbestos.com has more than 15 years of experience working with survivors and their families and has become the nation’s most trusted source of information about mesothelioma.
-The Mesothelioma Center provides assistance in the form of patient advocates, help with VA claims, a doctor match program, support groups and webinars.
-The center offers resources for people with mesothelioma in Virginia and surrounding areas to help them find the best possible care within the state.
+The Mesothelioma Center provides assistance in the form of Patient Advocates, help with VA claims, a doctor match program, support groups and webinars.
+The center offers resources for people with mesothelioma in Virginia and surrounding areas to help them find the best care within the state.

 Top Mesothelioma Cancer Centers in Virginia